Mouleshwar3238/Mobile_Price_Classification/README.md

 The trees using entropy as the impurity measure, had slightly higher perfomance metrics, compared to the ones that used gini index.
 Also, normalizing the data didn't change the performance metrics in the cross validation as well as the testing phase.

 ## AdaBoost Classifier
-An AdaBoost Classifier was implemented using different base estimators and confusion matrices and bar graphs were plotted for the corresponding results.
+An AdaBoost Classifier was implemented using different base estimators, and confusion matrices and bar graphs were plotted for the corresponding results.
 * Cross Validation
   <table>
   <thead>